-In addition to Wellbeing Advisers, we offer brief Cognitive Behavioural Therapy (CBT) sessions by CBT therapists, Psychological Wellbeing Practitioners (PWPs), a Counselling Psychologist and counselling from a team of Person-Centred/Integrative Counsellors.
+In addition to Wellbeing Advisers, we offer brief Cognitive Behavioural Therapy (CBT) sessions by CBT therapists, Psychological Wellbeing Practitioners (PWPs), Counselling Psychologists and counselling from a team of Person-Centred/Integrative Counsellors.
 These pages will provide information on the various types of provision available at the University.
 Please note, this is not a crisis service.
 If you have immediate concerns about your wellbeing or mental health follow the link to the crisis information.

 What is a Psychological Wellbeing Practitioner?